Explore new gems in Tokyo and a mini road trip to the best vantage points of Mt Fuji.

 Opening hours: 9AM – 4PM

-How to get there: Located on the right side of Sensō-ji Temple
+How to get there: Walk 2mins from Sensō-ji Temple (Google Maps)

 Lunch at Maidreamin Cafe Heaven’s Gate